altocodenl/cell/readme.md

 - Storing discrete calls in a dialog gives us both commits and transactions in a single construct.
 This allows us to query the system's state at any specific moment.
 We can also examine how the system evolves over time by reviewing the sequence of interactions.
 The calls are the diffs of the system.
 If the `get` call takes a parameter, we can query any previous state.
 And if the `put` call can take a condition and perform multiple operations as a whole, we can have reified transactions.
 These insights grow from the work of Datomic (thanks Val Waeselynck for your [great explanation](https://vvvvalvalval.github.io/posts/2018-11-12-datomic-event-sourcing-without-the-hassle.html)!).
 - A first-class [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation): paths.
 Computation as rewriting of paths.

-## Tour of cell
+## Tour de cell

 ### The editor

 - The *main*: a main window that contains *cells*: smaller windows that show either text (fourdata) or graphical components.
-- The *dialogue*: a dialogue window that combines the concept of a terminal with that of an LLM prompt, enabling a dialogue between the user, an LLM and cell.
+- The *dialog*: a dialog window that combines the concept of a terminal with that of an LLM prompt, enabling a dialog between the user, an LLM and cell.
 Any message starting with @, whether it comes from the user or the LLM, is understood as a call to cell.
 Any message sent by the user that is not starting with a @ is sent to the LLM, which will then respond with other messages and possibly calls to cell.
-Calls to cell will control the interface as well as put data in the dataspace (actually, the interface is simply an interpretation of part of the dataspace, but we mention it as an important special case). cell won't output anything on the dialogue, its results will be seen (optionally) in the main window.
+Calls to cell will control the interface as well as put data in the dataspace (actually, the interface is simply an interpretation of part of the dataspace, but we mention it as an important special case). cell won't output anything on the dialog, its results will be seen (optionally) in the main window.

 In desktop, the main window will be 70% of the width of the screen, to 30% of the vertical stream of messages between user, LLM and cell.